rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 ## Spell Tag
 - [[Animal Friendship]] Spell should have either "wip" or "spell" tag
-- [[Armor of Agathys]] Spell should have either "wip" or "spell" tag
 - [[Arms of Hadar]] Spell should have either "wip" or "spell" tag
 - [[Beast Bond]] Spell should have either "wip" or "spell" tag
 - [[Blade Barrier]] Spell should have either "wip" or "spell" tag